eventide-project/docs/user-guide/component-host.md

 ### The Included Startup Info

-The startup info includes details about components, consumers, streams, handlers, and messages, as well as environment variables used to override Eventide's runtime options.
+The startup info includes details about components, consumers, streams, handlers, and messages, as well as environment variables used to override Eventide's runtime options, and the Ruby runtime.

 #### Component Information